lfricken/ti/essence/readme.md

 Clarify everything and remove [recursive](https://en.wikipedia.org/wiki/Recursion) mechanics (like Action cards targetting other action cards, or triggering other action cards) to avoid strange edge cases where you have to spend time to clarify the rules.

-To avoid deathball, or at least mitigate, new cards effects can naturally break these up (Drop Pods especially)
+To avoid deathball, or at least mitigate, new cards effects can naturally break these up (Launch Pods especially)

 I also read about people's favorite/hated factions and why.
 I tried to get rid of the bad stuff.